An empirical comparison of global and local functional depths: Comparing global and local depths: motivating examples

 The phonemes data set, available in the \textit{fda.usc} R package (\citeauthor{FebOvi2012}, \citeyear{FebOvi2012}), consists in log-periodograms corresponding to recordings of speakers pronouncing specific phonemes.
 A detailed description of the data set which contains information about five speech frames corresponding to five phonemes can be found in \cite{FerVie2006}.
 In this subsection we consider 50 observations for the phoneme \textit{sh} as in \underline{sh}e and 50 observations for the phoneme \textit{dcl} as in \underline{d}ark.
 For illustrative purposes, Figure \ref{fig:somePhonemes} shows 10 randomly chosen log-periodograms for each phoneme.
 As in \cite{FerVie2006}, we consider the first 150 frequencies from each recording.

 Treating the above described data set as a unique sample, we obtain data that show bimodality, in particular starting from frequencies around 40, and a central region where fall few isolated observations (we see one of them in Figure \ref{fig:somePhonemes}).
-Our first goal is to show that global and local depths may behave differently in presence of such complex data features, and since the center-outward ordering of curves is possibly the main by-product of any depth analysis, we evaluate a depth measure considering the ranks associated to its values.
+Our first goal is to show that global and local depths may behave differently in presence of such complex data features, and since the center-outward ordering of curves is possibly the main by-product of any depth analysis, we evaluate a depth measure considering the ranks associated to its values\footnote{Note that the higher the depth values, the higher the associated ranks.}.
 We first consider all the possible pairs of depths, and then we focus on the pair FSD-KFSD due to their direct relationship.\\ Figure \ref{fig:phonemes_Pairs} shows the scatter plots of the ten possible pairs of depth-based ranks, and we observe strong relationships between either global or local depths, and relatively weaker relationships between global and local depths.

 In Table \ref{tab:phonemes_Spe} we report the Spearman's rank correlation coefficients corresponding to Figure \ref{fig:phonemes_Pairs}, and they confirm the visual inspection of the figure: the coefficients are never less than 0.96 between either global or local depths, while they are never greater than 0.26 between a global and a local depth.